headexplodes/http-stub-server/README.releasing.md

 ### 3. Push the branch back to GitHub

-Remember to add the changed POMs first.
+Remember to add and commit the changed POMs first.

     $ git add .
+    $ git commit -m "Branched for release 1.23"
     $ git push origin release-1.23

 ### 4. (Optional) Deploy to your local artifact repository